Zoozoo-BuG/Zoozoo-BuG/README.md

 Here are some ideas to get you started:

 -->
-Hi, I'm zoozoo, a Penetration Tester from India, who love to Break 🌐Web Application (Offensivly).
+Hi, I'm zoozoo, a Penetration Tester from India, who love to Break 🌐Web Application (Offensively).
 I'm Current working with HexaDefend as a penertation tester.
 As well as I have also worked on some comprehensive  some comprohensive 💻 projects based on Machine Learning and Deep Learning.

 - 🌱 I’m currently learning OSCP
 - 💬 Ask me about: Cybersecurity related Stuff ....